Vector35/binaryninja-api/docs/guide/debugger.md

 On the line where the program counter is at, there are two visual indicators:

 - the line is highlighted in blue
-- a program counter tag is added to the left
+- a program counter tag (=>) is added to the left

 ## Design

 ### Debug Adapters

 The goal of the Binary Ninja debugger is to provide a unified way of debugging programs on different platforms (e.g., Windows, Linux, macOS, etc).
-However, this is not an easy task, because each platform has its way of supporting debugging and it varies considerably.
+However, this is not an easy task, because each platform has its own way of supporting debugging and it varies considerably.

 To deal with this, we abstract the core functionalities of a debugger into a class `DebugAdapter`.
 Each debug adapter is a subclass of the `DebugAdapter` with the platform-dependent implementation of each method.